concavegit/ALU/report.md

 We also initially missed the special case from subtracting zero.
 Luckily, the test bench caught this and brought it to our attention.
-We added a boolean reflecting if b was not zero and anded it with the existing condition for inverting b before passing the value to the alu slices.
+We added a boolean reflecting if b was not zero and anded it with the existing condition for inverting b before passing the value to the ALU slices.

 Some logic was also simplified.
 Since invert b does not affect and, or, nor, or nand, the condition for inverting be was simplified to be equal to the LSB of the command.